superterrific/cms-test/src/posts/the-draft-that-stays-drafted.md

 - cms
 img: ''
 alt: ''
+upload: ''

 ---
 This is going to work!

 Now I'm making more changes but leaving the post as a draft.

+Still not displayed on the site! 🎉